karthik181131/onebanc-mpin-assignment/README.md

 You can check MPIN strength either through the **Command-Line Interface (CLI)** or a **user-friendly Web Interface**, both included in this project.

 ## 💻 Run this to test interactively via terminal:
-''bash

   python run.py

 2.web interface (flask):
-bash
   python run.py
 ** Access it at: http://127.0.0.1:5000

-** Run the Test Cases (Validation)
+** Run the Test Cases (Validation) python -m src.test_cases
-'bash
- python -m src.test_cases

 📁 Folder Structure